 - 1. Make Make sure that the appliance power is set to OFF. - 2.
-On the Outdoor PCB (Figure 55) insert the USB stick (provided) into the slot marked CN4 USB.
+On the Outdoor PCB (Figure 49) insert the USB stick (provided) into the slot marked CN4 USB.

-- Power up the indoor unit and then power up the outdoor unit.
-Wait until the Control display shows the USB FUNCTION window (Figure 56). - Note 1.
-This may take up to 30 seconds. - Note 2.
+Power up the indoor unit and then power up the outdoor unit.
+Wait until the Control display shows the USB FUNCTION window (Figure 50).

+Note 1.
+This may take up to 30 seconds.

+Note 2.
 Do not touch the display during this time.
-If the display is touched, the system will return to the Home screen and you will have to do Step 1 again. - 4.
-On the Control Box, press ✓ to scroll through the options.
-When WRITE SET PARAMETER is illuminated on the display (Figure 56), press O (to select the option). - 5.
-When a pop-up window shows SUCCESS, set the power on the indoor and outdoor units to OFF. - 6.
+If the display is touched, the system will return to the Home screen and you will have to do Step 1 again.

+- 5. When a pop-up window shows SUCCESS, set the power on the indoor and outdoor units to OFF. - 6.
 Remove the USB stick. - 7.
 Set the power on the indoor and outdoor units to ON.

-Figure 55.
-Outdoor PCB

-Figure 56.
-Control Box display